Saturday, November 8, 2025

 Yesterday I got called to a "motivational" meeting in Big Boss's office with Mrs HR & the GM.
 They noticed my lack of "intensity" in my work.
 But Big Boss still doesn't want to "get rid of me."
 Yes, I've been in documentation mode.
 It's busy work.
 Not doing anything important.
 Just that nobody's coming to me for anything because they don't know when I'm coming in so they go to my Trainee.
 He's pretty much taken over all the work and only has more advanced technical questions for me now.

 Bottom line is I haven't been making the minimum 30 hours/week in order to keep benefits because of the medical appointments & time I need for dialysis.
 In the meeting, I verbally declined the employer sponsored insurance because I have Medicare.
 But now I have to find a solution for prescriptions.
-But now that I've slept on it, I think I'll submit my 2-week (or one month?) notice next week.
+But now that I've had the long weekend to sleep on it, I think I'll submit my 2-week (or one month?) notice next week.
 Without the extra insurance coverage, I don't feel like I'm getting compensated enough to stick around.

 I've got stuff to do that would be nice to have in place by the time Bro visits in October: